 So keen on eliminating any form of birth control that until late 2009 the Vatican continued to assert that condoms don't protect against Aids.
 The article 'Church in Africa continues AIDS fight without condoms' could still be found at http://www.cathnews.com/news/310/53.php until that time.
 But in 2010, in the face of tens of thousands of the faithful dying of aids in Africa these claims disappeared and the policy was miraculously reversed.
 Now condoms could be used to stop disease but not to prevent conception - an interesting paradox.
 Do people have sex to risk disease?

 But it is unfair to put these thousands of miserable deaths from overpopulation, each hour of every day, entirely at the Vatican's door.
 Islam (although there is no single organisation heading that religion that forms an easy target) is equally to blame.
 Its treatment of women as 'baby machines' has resulted in unsustainable population growth in the middle east and Islamic Africa that is a significant factor in current wars and instability in the region.
 See my travel diary on Egypt Syria and Jordan.

-Now Pope Francis' 2015 Encyclical sounds a belated note of alarm at humanity's impact on the Planet that the actions of his church, together with the other institutions actively subverting past efforts at population control, is largely responsible for.
+In 2015 Pope Francis' Encyclical sounded a belated note of alarm at humanity's impact on the Planet, outcomes for which the actions of his church, together with the other institutions actively subverting past efforts at population control, are substantially responsible.